-Dr. Alamilla is an Associate Professor in the Department of Psychological Science at Kennesaw State University.
+Dr. Alamilla is Associate Professor in the Department of Psychological Science at Kennesaw State University.
 Prior to joining KSU, he was an Assistant Professor/Faculty Fellow in the Department of Applied Psychology at New York University.
-Dr. Alamilla’s work primarily focuses on how ecological forces shape and impact the health and wellbeing of diverse, marginalized, and underrepresented groups.
-His work utilizes transdisciplinary perspectives to examine the impact of contextual factors including cultural factors, adversity, and coping resources on wellbeing.
-He has published primarily on acculturation, stress, and wellbeing among several groups.
+Dr. Alamilla’s research and scholarship primarily focus the impact of ecological forces on the health and wellbeing of diverse, marginalized, and underrepresented groups.
+His work utilizes transdisciplinary perspectives to examine the impact of contextual factors including cultural factors, adversity, and coping resources on wellbeing and particularly substance use.
+He has primarily published on acculturation, stress (e.g., discrimination), and wellbeing among several groups.
+His work also focuses on group-based acculturation phenomena (e.g., multiculturalism, intergroup relations, and social capital).
 He primarily teaches courses in research methods and statistics in psychology, ethnic “minority”/multicultural psychology, and clinical/counseling psychology.
 In addition to research and teaching, he serves as a reviewer for several journals and is on the editorial board of Behavioral Medicine (Taylor & Francis).
 He received the Ph.D. in Counseling, Clinical, and School Psychology from the University of California, Santa Barbara in 2009, where he received a Eugene-Cota Robles Fellowship.

 Click on the following for more information on Dr. Alamilla's Selected Works.